anonymousGithub2022/DyCL/readme.md

 * ./evaluate_onnx.py - script to evaluate the compiled onnx dynamic neural networks.
 * ./evaluate_tvm.py - script to evaluate the compiled onnx dynamic tvm networks.
 * ./utils.py        - implementing some api function for our experiments.

+* ./compileXXX.sh. - the bash script to reproduce our main results, where XXX is a integer number.

+## How to Run

+Since we have put our code into the **compileXXX.sh** script, so just `bash compileXXX.sh` to run our code.